MrPifo/SperlichAT_NextJS/README.md

 # SperlichAT
-## Repository for converting my website written in PHP/JavaScript to NodeJS/NextJS.
+## Repository for converting www.sperlich.at written in PHP/JS to NextJS.
 - There are still some CSS bugs

 #### Requirements to run: